PolymathicAI/the_well/datasets/post_neutron_star_merger/README.md

 post-merger disks, and can also be a key driver of r-processes nucleosynthesis.

-**How to evaluate a new simulator operating in this space:** The electron fraction Yeof material blown off from the disk is the core
+**How to evaluate a new simulator operating in this space:** The electron fraction Ye of material blown off from the disk is the core
 "delivarable."
 It determines how heavy elements are synthesized, which in turn determines the electromagnetic counterpart as observed on Earth.
 This is the most important piece to get right from an emulator.